akunito/SpinachKeyboardFramework/README.md

   - Hyper Key map on Caps Lock
     - Mapping (Caps Lock) to send (L_CTL + L_ALT + L_CMD)
     - This allows to create shortcuts on any Operative System

 - MacOS
   - Karabiner | typescript project that builds karabiner.json
-      - Makes Caps Lock to behive as Hyper key
+      - Makes Caps Lock to behive as Hyper key.
-      - Recognize the combination of (L_CTL + L_ALT + L_CMD) to set Hyper key variable (to unify, so we can use this VIA mod on any operative system)
+      - Recognize the combination of (L_CTL + L_ALT + L_CMD) to work as Hyper key.
-      - Makes Mouse Side Button 4 to behive as Hyper Key
+      - Makes Mouse Side Button 4 to behive as Hyper Key.
       - Set sublayers under Hyper key to be able to use the same key for different functions.
       - Able to execute commands and scripts with a shortcut
       - More in https://github.com/akunito/SpinachKeyboardFramework/blob/main/docs/Keychron_K11_Pro_MacOS_docs_annotated.pdf